laurestine/laurestine.github.io/index.md

 I also like to crochet and to dance, and I am learning to bake and to play the ukulele.

-You can find my [contact information here](https://laurestine.github.io/contact/).

 # This Website

 This website is currently under construction.
-It was last updated on July 5th, 2021.
+It was last updated on July 9th, 2021.
 When I have completed it, it will show my academic interests and experience, as well as random things with which I have amused myself.
 Stay tuned!